Connect to Orbit Local via MCP

 “Use Orbit to list every definition declared in

-src/auth/and show their kind.”
+src/auth/and show its kind.”

 What’s in the local graph